DaddyWarbucks/feathers-fletching/docs/hooks.md

 // I don't get it...how is this helpful?
 There isn't any "sensitive" data
 // in my database because I use good validation, etc.

-// Let's use an example where we accidently leak some sensitive data into
+// Let's use an example where we accidentally leak some sensitive data into
 // the result, not because it is data on the actual result, but because
 // we made a mistake in our code and leaked an environment variable. const attachStripeResult = async (context) => {